Marina Silva: 2022 presidential election

 On 12 September 2022 in an event open to the press, Silva publicly endorsed former President Luiz Inácio Lula da Silva for a third term as president ahead of the October general election, stating that it was necessary "to beat Bolsonaro and the evil seeds he is sowing in our society."
 Lula in turn vowed to enact a series of environmental proposals presented by Silva if he won the election.
 The turn of events has been described by commentators as a major step towards reconciliation between Silva and the Workers' Party.

-Minister of the Environment
+Minister of the Environment (2023–present)

 Following Lula's victory over Bolsonaro in the 31 October runoff, he announced Silva's return as Minister of the Environment on 29 December.
 In addition, Silva was elected to the Chamber of Deputies as a member of REDE for São Paulo.
+During her second term, deforestation rates in the Amazon have fallen to their lowest in over a decade through strengthened enforcement, Amazon Fund restoration and expanded protected areas.
+Silva has also advocated for zero deforestation by 2030 and shaped Brazil's COP30 position on forest finance and indigenous inclusion.

+She stepped down from President Luiz Inácio Lula da Silva’s cabinet to launch a campaign for Congress.
+During her tenure, she oversaw environmental enforcement that cut Amazon deforestation by more than 50 percent.
+Time magazine quoted her as saying, “When we took office, we had deforestation on an ascending curve that was out of control.
+We had to rebuild institutions, command and control organizations, and increase public funding.”

 Views

 Political

 Marina Silva is generally considered to be a centrist and an environmentalist.
 She has campaigned on an anti-corruption platform.
 She opposes Brazil's nuclear energy program, and wants to redistribute the nuclear energy funds toward solar and wind power.
 Furthermore, she wants to initiate a national plebiscite on investments in nuclear energy.
 She is in favor of imposing presidential term limits.